A New, Executive Thunderbird

 Experiencing growth even through the downturn, Thunderbird Aviation amplifies its focus on full-service corporate aircraft support

-Established in 1962, Minnesota-Based Thunderbird Aviation is celebrating it’s 50th year in the business.
-With two locations — one at Flying Cloud Airport (FCM) in Eden Prairie, and another at Crystal Airport in Crystal, MN, flight training and professional pilot development has always been a core focus.
-After all, the company brought Piper to the area during its formative years in the ‘60s.
+Established in 1962, Minnesota-Based Thunderbird Aviation is celebrating it's 50th year in the business.
+With two locations - one at Flying Cloud Airport in Eden Prairie, and another at Crystal Airport in Crystal, MN, flight training and professional pilot development has always been a core focus here at Thunderbird.
+After all, the company brought Piper to the area during its formative years during the 1960s.

-The company’s primary operations has always been at GA airports serving single-engine piston, twin-engine piston, turboprop, and corporate turbojet aircraft.
-The airports are owned and operated by the Metropolitan Airports Commission (MAC).
-With three runways, Flying Cloud is classified as a ‘minor’ airport by the Metropolitan Council and is one of six reliever airports in the Twin Cities metropolitan area.
+The company's primary operation has always been at the Flying Cloud Airport (FCM), a GA airport serving single-engine piston, twin-engine piston, turboprop, and corporate turbojet aircraft.
+The airport is owned and operated by the Metropolitan Airports Commission (MAC).
+With three runways, Flying Cloud is classified as a 'minor' airport by the Metropolitan Council and is one of six reliever airports in the Twin Cities metropolitan area.

 Comments Chris Cape, Thunderbird GM and director of operations, “Our core franchise has always been flight training, but we feel as an FBO, we have to be diversified.
 So, since 2005 and 2006 at both Crystal and Flying Cloud, we wanted to stay true to our core flight training services, but also provide all of the other pillars that make an FBO successful.

-“By being diversified, we are better able to weather the economic cyclicality that exists in the market.”
+"By being diversified, we are better able to weather economic cyclicality that exists in the market."

 Managing The Downturn

-During the economic recession of the past few years, Flying Cloud Airport took a hit, but business-wise, Thunderbird has not been down — it’s been up.
-The airport is a highly competitive environment with five FBOs on the field.
+During the economic recession of the past few years, Flying Cloud Airport took a hit, but business-wise, Thunderbird has not been down - it's been up.
+Flying Cloud is a highly competitive environment; there are five FBOs on the field.

-Says Cape, “I would venture to guess that our competitors out here were all down during the downturn.
+Says Cape, "I would venture to guess that our competitors out here were all down during the downturn, and are still down for the most part.

 “The business has to be diversified; when the market started to crash in 2008, we really diversified our model to the point that, for example, aircraft rental was a huge part of our business — we went out and started doing more aerial services.
 We now work with state and government agencies and fly forestry contracts for the Department of Natural Resources.
 That increases our utilization of aircraft.